 - There will always be a seat for an SEO expert in marketing strategy meetings.

 - Since there’s a dedicated person(s), your SEO strategy will be well-synched with your digital marketing needs.

-- You can make necessary changes in your marketing strategy, content creation, email marketing and other tasks based on your SEO performance.
+- You can make the necessary changes in your marketing strategy, content creation, email marketing, and other tasks based on your SEO performance.

 And that’s perfectly fine if you have finances to run an in-house team, and you are aware of the following:

 - Establishing a system to gauge the performance of the SEO team

 - You’re ready to hire a company’s employee, pay taxes, and other benefits that employees usually earn on top of their salaries.

 - SEO is not a 9 to 5 job, so make sure you have all the overtime calculations done beforehand.